Pivotal-DataFabric/attic-libhdfs3/README.md

     ../bootstrap

 Environment variable CC and CXX can be used to setup the compiler.
 Script "bootstrap" is basically a wrapper of cmake command, user can use cmake directly to tune the configuration.

-Run command "../bootstrap --help" for more configuration.
+Run command `../bootstrap --help` for more configuration.

 ### Build